billvog/glipus/README.md

 # Glipus, to secure your files.
-Glipus is an open-source encryption software that uses XOR cipher.
+Glipus is an open-source encryption software that uses AES 256-bit encryption.
 It helps you keep your files safe by simply clicking two buttons.

 Download from https://billvog.ga/#software